 When errors are detected, you can view the specific error messages by hovering over the SQL code.

 All queries executed from Query Editor are captured in the Log table.
 You can use the search functionality in the Log tab to find query executions.
-Saved queries are listed in the Browse tab.
+Saved queries are listed in the Templates tab.

 Queries that are not executed are not saved by the Log.
 In order for the query to be available in Query Service, it must be run or saved in Query Editor.

 To run a query in Query Editor, you can enter SQL in the editor or load a previous query from the Log or Templates tab, and select Play.
 The status of query execution is displayed in the Console tab below, and output data is shown in the Results tab.

 The console provides information on the status and operation of Query Service.
 The console displays the connection status to Query Service, query operations being executed, and any error messages that result from those queries.

 The console only shows errors that resulted from the execution of a query.
 It does not show the query validation errors that occur before a query is executed.

 After a query has been completed, the results are displayed in the Results tab, next to the Console tab.
 This view shows the tabular output of your query, displaying between 50 and 500 rows of results depending on your chosen result count.
 This view allows you to verify that your query produces the expected output.
 To generate a dataset with your query, remove limits on rows returned, and run the query with